19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Dwarven Pantheon

 The [Dwarven Pantheon](Dwarven%20Pantheon.md) worships an ancient familial line of giant humanoids whom they call The Titans.
 Dwarven religious scholars believe that their name originally came from their comparison to these mighty beings.
 [Dwarves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Dwarves.md) do not see themselves as smaller than the other modern ancestries.
 They may be a bit shorter, sure, but their muscles tend to be much larger!
-The Pantheon of Dwarves values bravery and battle above all else.
+The Titans often value bravery and battle.

 ### Lizardfolk Pantheon

-The [Lizardfolk](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Lizardfolk.md) Pantheon is unique as far as Pantheons go.
-Most worship the great life tree, Tox'lith, a city sized Banyan Tree in the heart of the Xar'lith Jungle.
+The [Lizardfolk](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Lizardfolk.md) Pantheon is unique as far as Pantheons go, featuring no classical Deities.
+Most "worship" the great life tree, Tox'lith — a city sized Banyan Tree in the heart of the Xar'lith Jungle.

 ## Lore